Elliotepsteino/ICME-cluster-onboarding/README.md

 Now, to connect to the cluster, press command-shift-p and type "Remote-SSH: Connect to Host".
 Then type:
 ```
-<username>@icme-gpu.stanford.edu
+<username>@icme-course-login.stanford.edu
 ```
 where `<username>` is your Stanford username.
 You will then need to enter your password twice.

 You can now open the code and make changes from VSCode.